haukened/rr-dns/internal/dns/repos/dnscache/README.md

 # DNS Cache

-This package provides a high-performance, TTL-aware DNS cache using an LRU (Least Recently Used) eviction strategy for optimal memory management and query performance.
+This package provides a high-performance, TTL-aware DNS cache using an LRU (Least Recently Used) eviction strategy with value-based storage for optimal memory management and query performance.

 ## Overview